Bhutan Travel Guide

-Want to experience the customs and traditions of an ancient culture, soak up clean air and unspoiled natural beauty, and revel in the spirituality...
+Want to experience the customs and traditions of an ancient culture, soak up clean air and unspoiled natural beauty, and revel in the...
 Read more

 The government proclaims a commitment to attracting "high-dollar, low-impact" guests, rather than hordes of backpackers.
-Instead of restricting...
+Instead of...
 Read more

-There is little that's typical about visiting Bhutan, including the length of stay; depending on your budget and inclination, you can spend as...
+There is little that's typical about visiting Bhutan, including the length of stay; depending on your budget and inclination, you can...
 Read more

-Bhutan's colorful, intricate hand-loomed textiles and a smattering of handicrafts like bamboo baskets and wood-turned bowls are among the top...
+Bhutan's colorful, intricate hand-loomed textiles and a smattering of handicrafts like bamboo baskets and wood-turned bowls are among the...
 Read more

 Bhutanese food is super-hot; chiles are a staple of the diet, and they're stewed in cheese and served as a vegetable.
-Most food for tourists...
+Most food for...
 Read more

 FODOR'S GO LIST